nathanfelix72/ZoJacks/README.md

 Minimal web app: React frontend fetches from a Lambda Function URL (Python) that reads from DynamoDB.
 No API Gateway.

-## Goal

-Single HTTP endpoint that returns JSON.
-React displays it.
-That's it—no auth, no writes, no complex routing.

 ## Architecture

 ```